Balance Soulful and Healthy Holiday Eating

 The 10 Principles to Intuitive Eating take a major shift from what we were ingrained to believe, towards learning to trust your body again.
 These principles help us to find the balance between thinking about our health but also enjoying the food we eat with pleasure rather than guilt.

 Let’s start small with two of the principles:

-- Take the time to stop yourself before eating, be intentional, ask yourself: “Am I feeding my soul?”
+- Bring Awareness to Eating.
+Take the time to stop yourself before eating, be intentional, ask yourself: “Am I feeding my soul?”
 “Am I physically hungry?”
 “Does this food spark joy?”
 This will help to bring some awareness to eating, allow your brain to kick in and let yourself choose foods you LOVE and enjoy!

 Lastly, learn to simplify.
 Throw out the diet books, unfollow the influencer selling a diet or program, walk away when colleagues or friends who start ranting about diets and start taking care of you and your body.
 Finding freedom and confidence with food is possible and will help you to experience to fullness of good health, high performance and happiness.

 You might also like these previous blogs on our website here: